When Frictions are Fractional: Rough Noise in High-Frequency Data: Central limit theorem for variation functionals

-For semimartingales, this is a well studied topic; see \citeA{AitSahalia14} and \citeA{Jacod12} for in-depth treatments of this subject.
-For fractional Brownian motion or moving-average processes as in \eqref{eq:Z}, the theory is similarly well understood; see \citeA{BN11} and \citeA{Brouste18}.
+where $\Delta_i^n Y = Y_{i \Delta_n}- Y_{(i-1) \Delta_n}$.
+For semimartingales, this is a well studied topic; see \cite{AitSahalia14} and \cite{Jacod12} for in-depth treatments of this subject.
+For fractional Brownian motion or moving-average processes as in \eqref{eq:Z}, the theory is similarly well understood; see \cite{BN11} and \cite{Brouste18}.
 Surprisingly, it turns out that the mixed case is more complicated than the ``union'' of the purely semimartingale and the purely fractional case.
 For instance, as we elaborate in Remark~\ref{rem:CLT3}, already for power variations of even order, we may have a large number of higher-order bias terms.
+Our CLT will be proved under the following set of assumptions.